thompros/CCircularEEPROM/README.md

 - Save the index ```ind``` when necessary.
 - Knowing the number of W-cycles of arduino eeprom cells (100.000) and the frequency of writing data into the CCEEPROM structure, you can calculate when one entire cycle is completed (indicates one W-cycle for all data cells) and also make a aproximation of lifespan for the CCEEPROM structure.
 - When the data saving process fails, a message is displayed in Serial Monitor and the code halts (entered an infinate while loop).
-- With the use of C++ / C library functions you can convert other data types (floats, integers etc) into character tables and then import them into the CCEEPROM structure.
+- With the use of C++ / C library functions you can convert other data types (floats, integers etc) into character arrays and then import them into the CCEEPROM structure.